cakephp/docs/en/orm/associations.rst

 In the example above, we have passed an array containing the desired composite keys to ``foreignKey``.
-Maybe you need to specify different binding fields than the defaults so you can setup it manually in your ``bindingKeys`` array::
+Maybe you need to specify different binding fields than the defaults, so you can setup it manually in your ``bindingKeys`` array::

-    // within ArticlesTable::initialize() call
+    // Within ArticlesTable::initialize() call
     $this->hasMany('Reviews', [
         'foreignKey' => [
             'article_id',